altafjava/spring-interview-questions-answers/README.md

    - **Lightweight:** Actually Spring is a vast framework but Spring people divided the whole framework into different modules.
 They are designed in such a way that no module is dependent on other modules except the Spring Core module.
 Hence according to our requirement we can learn/use a particular module.
 We don't need to learn the whole framework to use the part of it.
 Example: We can use Spring ORM module without Spring Web module.

-   - **Dependency Injection:** The process of injecting the dependent object into the target object is nothing but dependency injection.
-Let's take an example: There is an Employee class.
-It requires an Address object.
-Means Employee class is a target object & the Address is class dependent.
+   - **Dependency Injection:** The process of injecting the target object into the dependent object is nothing but dependency injection.
+Let's take an example: There is an `Employee` class.
+It requires an `Address` object.
+Means `Employee` class is dependent on `Address` class.
+Hence `Employee` class becomes the dependent object and the `Address` class becomes the target object.

      ```java
      @Component